anupama-sinha/spring-junit5-project/README.md

 * Compile time errors handled by Compiler
 * Maximum exceptions handled by Coder.
 * But there can still be various scopes of logical errors and   missing out on handling exceptions and n-number of reasons always.
+* Application might run in production but might not pass business logic of Unit Testing written earlier

 ### History
 | Year | Version |